 MBTA Bus Routing and Stop Location Changes

 The City works with the MBTA on an ongoing basis to modify bus stop locations and bus routing to improve travel times, service reliability, and safety.
-At the end of December 2016, the following changes will occur:
+Recent changes include:

-- New Acorn Park Drive routing and bus stop: The MBTA will update the inbound routing of Bus Routes 62, 67, 76, and 84 (and 62/76 on Saturdays) toward Alewife Station to travel via Acorn Park Drive.
-This update will allow buses to avoid traffic on Route 2, saves through-riders travel time, and improves the bus stop for travelers to and from destinations along Acorn Park Drive.
+- New Acorn Park Drive routing and bus stop near Alewife: Inbound routing of Bus Routes 62, 67, 76, and 84 (and 62/76 on Saturdays) toward Alewife Station to travel via Acorn Park Drive.
+This allows buses to avoid traffic on Route 2, with an estimated travel times savings in the morning rush hour of just under 2 minutes per trip, adding up to 21.6 person-hours on an average weekday.
+We also created a bus stop for travelers to and from destinations along Acorn Park Drive.
 For more information, please view a press release from the MBTA.

 Porter Square Real-Time Transit Information Display

-On December 15, a pilot Soofa Sign, which displays real-time bus, subway, and Commuter Rail arrival times, was installed in Porter Square.
-Please email any feedback to firstname.lastname@example.org or call 617/349-6959.
+On December 15, 2016, a pilot Soofa Sign, which displays real-time bus, subway, and Commuter Rail arrival times, was installed in Porter Square.

 The City is engaged in a number of studies and projects related to transit within Cambridge and the greater region.